Ahiraf/Ahiraf/README.md

 Competitive Programmer || Student || Learner
 --------------------------------------------

-I am currently pursuing a BSc. in Computer Science and Engineering.
-I have recently started learning competitive programming, and I find it enjoyable to explore new concepts and techniques.
+I am currently pursuing a BSc in Computer Science and Engineering.
+I am passionate about extracting insights from data, learning machine learning, and applying analytical thinking to real-world problems.

 * 🌍  I'm based in Bangladesh
 * ✉️  You can contact me at [www.linkedin.com/in/fariha-rayhan-mim-590464283](mailto:www.linkedin.com/in/fariha-rayhan-mim-590464283)